Barclays Bank Ltd v W J Simms, Son and Cooke (Southern) Ltd: Decision

-Applying the facts to the case, the court held that (1) the mistake of the bank in overlooking the instruction to stop the cheque caused the payment; that (2) as the bank was acting without mandate, no obligation of the Association to the payee was discharge, and it follows from this that the payee gave no consideration to the bank for payment; (3) there was no evidence of any change of position by the recipient.
+Applying the facts to the case, the court held that (1) the mistake of the bank in overlooking the instruction to stop the cheque caused the payment; that (2) as the bank was acting without mandate, no obligation of the Association to the payee was discharged, and it follows from this that the payee gave no consideration to the bank for payment; (3) there was no evidence of any change of position by the recipient.
 Accordingly, the court ordered that the sums be repaid to the bank.

 The judge stated "I must confess I am happy to be able to reach the conclusion that the money is recoverable by the plaintiff bank."
 There was a bona fide dispute between the Association and the Company as to whether the termination of the building contract terminated the right to the interim payment.
 Now that dispute could be litigated.
-Had the payment remained with the bank it would have been swallowed up by the creditors of the insolvent company leaving Barclays Bank to claim for a mere dividend in the bankruptcy, unjust enriching the creditors of the insolvent Company.
+Had the payment remained with the bank it would have been swallowed up by the creditors of the insolvent company leaving Barclays Bank to claim for a mere dividend in the bankruptcy, unjustly enriching the creditors of the insolvent Company.